Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_faq.rst

 .. note::

     When asking about problems and reporting issues, please set the ``JSONARGPARSE_DEBUG`` and include the stack trace in your description.
-With this, it is more likely for people to help out identifying the cause without needing to create a reproducible script.
+With this, users are more likely to help identify the cause without needing to create a reproducible script.